 Advanced rules give you more flexibility when setting conditions that a single page must match (available under "Show advanced options" in the "Visitors of a page" template).
 You can use advanced rules when you want to create rules that apply to multiple conditions that have something in common.

-An airline creates a list that looks like this: [Matches any of these conditions: "URL contains arrivals," "URL contains departures"], the remarketing list will include visitors who viewed any URL that contains "arrivals" or any URL that contains "departures."
+An airline creates a segment that looks like this: [Matches any of these conditions: "URL contains arrivals," "URL contains departures"], the data segment will include visitors who viewed any URL that contains "arrivals" or any URL that contains "departures."

 To add a new set of conditions to include visitors who viewed a URL that has all the terms in the same URL path, click + New set.
-When you add a set, you'll see new brackets added to your list definition so that your list will include visitors who viewed any URL that contains all your terms.
+When you add a set, you'll see new brackets added to your segment definition so that your segment will include visitors who viewed any URL that contains all your terms.

-An airline creates a list that looks like this: "URL contains arrivals" AND "URL contains departures," the remarketing list will include visitors who viewed any URL that contains both "arrivals" and "departures" in the same URL.
+An airline creates a segment that looks like this: "URL contains arrivals" AND "URL contains departures," the data segment will include visitors who viewed any URL that contains both "arrivals" and "departures" in the same URL.